nop33/si/src/content/custom-page/our-work.md

       effectively.
   - category: Policy Support
     title: Policy support
-    description: We inform multilateral policy processes, especially via the UN and OECD systems, through written recommendations, panel engagements, and specialized advice to policy actors.
+    description: We inform multilateral policy processes through written recommendations, panel engagements, and specialized advice to policy actors.
 We focus on processes that promote long-term thinking, enhance risk mitigation, and strengthen global technology governance.
   - category: Facilitation
     title: Facilitation
     description: With strong connections in academia, the multilateral system, and